SustechSTA303/STA303-Assignment01/ZhangChi_12110821_assign1.md

 ## Introduction

-1. In this assignment, I disign experiments to compare the test perforamnce of 4 loss functions in multi-class classification task.
+1. In this assignment, I design experiments to compare the test performance of 4 loss functions in multi-class classification task.
 And loss functions are given specifically below:

 	- MAE(L1) loss: `criterion1 = nn.L1Loss()`